 Upupidae - Hoopoes

-There are two living species in this family and one extinct species.
+There are two living species in the hoopoe family and one extinct species.

-They are very good runners.
-They make their nests in tree cavities or in rock crevices.
+Hoopoes live in warm, dry, open habitats such as grasslands, savannas, and farmland.
+They are very good runners and make their nest in tree cavities or rock crevices.

 Did You Know?